semaphoreci/semaphore/docs/docs/using-semaphore/org-preflight.md

 ## Overview

-Pre-flight checks allow you to manually run commands before all pipelines in all the project in your organization.
-This allows you to add sanity checks or customize your environment.

-Pre-flight checks can be used to:
+Pre-flight checks are user-defined commands that are executed for every pipeline in your organization before it begins its normal workflow.
+Pre-flight checks run during the pipeline initialization job.

+Their purpose is to provide users with a way to manually define commands before the execution of a pipeline.
+For example:

-- run security checks
+- Add custom security checks
-- perform dependency management
+- Perform detailed dependency management
-- validate custom access controls
+- Enforce access control

 :::warning

-Pre-flight checks have the potential to disrupt all the pipelines in your organization.
+Pre-flight check commands run in every pipeline in your organization.
+If any of the commands in the pre-flight check fails, the pipeline does not start.
+As a result, this feature has the potential to disrupt all the pipelines in your organization.

 Semaphore encourages you to be cautious and familiar with the CI/CD platform before attempting to configure these checks.

 :::

-## Permissions required {#permissions}

-Only members with *organization admin permissions* can add, remove, or modify pre-flight checks.

 ## How to set up pre-flight checks {#add}